jediaell/reactjs-project/README.md

 ### Stores

-As `stores` são responsáveis por armazenar o state da aplicação.
-Qualquer tipo de informação que possa ser utilizada em mais de um container ou component, deve ser armazenada em uma store.
-Elas também são responsáveis por fazer requests externas através de `services`, que lidam com requisições externas e erro handling.
-Nenhuma store deve tratar erros; isso é responsabilidade do service e do container que iniciou a requisição
+The `stores` are responsible for storing the application state.
+Any type of information that can be used in more than one container or component must be stored in a store.
+They are also responsible for making external requests through `services`, which handle external requests and error handling.
+No store should handle errors; this is the responsibility of the service and the container that started the request.

-Está sendo utilizando o [Mobx](https://mobx.js.org/) para lidar com as stores.
-Basta usar os decorators  `inject` e `observer`  onde deseja injetar uma store e observar suas alterações (geralmente em `containers`).
+[Mobx](https://mobx.js.org/) is being used to deal with stores.
+Just use the `inject` and `observer` decorators where you want to inject a store and watch your changes (usually in `containers`).

 ### Scenes

-São as telas que possuem rotas próprias.
-São sempre divididas entre `container`  e  `component`.
-O container (index.js) faz a conexão com as `stores`, e são responsáveis por toda a lógica da Scene e de passar as informações da store para a interface.
-Já o `component` (nome da Scene) é responsável pela interface visual.
+These are the screens that have their own routes.
+They are always split between `container` and `component`.
+The container (index.js) makes the connection with the `stores`, and is responsible for all the Scene logic and for passing the information from the store to the interface.
+The `component` (Scene name) is responsible for the visual interface.

 ## Components

-Todos os components visuais são declarados neste folder.
-Botões, checkbox, inputs.
-Também são declarados components responsáveis por “behaviour”, mesmo  sem ter uma interface, como o caso do `FormContainer`, que encapsula comportamentos de formulário vindos Formik a todos os `childrens` que forem passados como props.
+All visual components are declared in this folder.
+Buttons, checkbox, inputs.
+Components responsible for “behaviour” are also declared, even without having an interface, as in the case of `FormContainer`, which encapsulates form behaviors coming from Formik to all `children` that are passed as props.

 ## Utils/Modules
-Para facilitar uma possível migração de dependências, todas as dependências são declaradas no arquivo de modules e depois importadas apontando para este arquivo.
+To facilitate a possible dependency migration, all dependencies are declared in the modules file and then imported pointing to this file.

 ### Commits

-Os commits devem seguir o seguinte padrão:
+Commit patterns:
 `<type>(scope): <description>`

-Sendo que os types podem ser os seguintes:
+The types can be as follows:
-`feat: Uma nova feature`
+`feat: new feature`
-`fix: Correção de um bug`
+`fix: bug`
-`chore: Uma alteração que não é nem uma nova feature, nem uma correção`
+`chore: A change that is neither a new feature nor a bug.`

-Para auxiliar no processo de commit, é recomendado utilizar o seguinte pacote:
+To help with the commit process, it is recommended to use the following package:
 `yarn global add commitizen`

-Em seguida, deve ser iniciado uma única vez:
+Then it must be started once:
 `commitizen init cz-conventional-changelog --save-dev --save-exact --yarn`

-A partir de agora, para commitar pode ser usado a seguinte sintaxe:
+From now on, to commit the following syntax can be used:
 `git add .`
-`git cz` (Ao invés de git commit -m "...")
+`git cz` (Rather than git commit -m "...")

-Basta seguir as instruções do CLI.
+Just follow the CLI instructions.

 ## Features

-Novas features para o template:
+New features to implement:

-- [ ] Criar nova lib de validacao
+- [ ] Create a new validation lib
-- [ ] Setar ambiente Docker
+- [ ] Docker
-- [ ] Jest instalado
+- [ ] Jes
-- [x] Regras de revisao Lint
+- [x] Lint
-- [x] Regras de revisao Prettier
+- [x] Prettier
-- [x] Regras de revisao ReactJS
+- [x] ReactJS review rules
-- [ ] Regras de revisao de PRs
+- [ ] PRs review rules
-- [x] Regras de revisao de Commits
+- [x] Commits review rules
-- [x] Instalar Commitzen
+- [x] Commitzen
-- [ ] Atualizar dependencias
+- [ ] Update dependencies
-- [ ] Refatorar alguns pontos do codigo antigo
+- [ ] Refactoring some old points.